 We still have a limited number of spaces open in both our Preschool program and School-Age Childcare program.
 Click here to register today.
 For information on COVID-19 rules for childcare and Early Childhood Education providers, click here.

 Due to the number of families experiencing financial hardship during COVID-19, generous full and partial scholarships are available for families.
 We want to make safe and enriching childcare available to those that need it most—until we reach capacity, no one will be turned aware for inability to pay.

-Friendly House Preschool will be open from 8am–3pm, Monday–Thursday and 8am–noon on Fridays.
+Friendly House Preschool will be open from 8am–2:15pm, Monday–Friday.
 Open to all children ages 3–5.

 This information is subject to change.
 Please check out our Facebook page to learn more about the virtual community building that Friendly House is doing every day.

-Friendly House Preschool is open from 8am–3pm, Monday–Thursday and 8am–noon on Fridays.
+Friendly House Preschool is open from 8am–2:15pm, Monday–Friday.
 Open to all children ages 3–5.